cardstack/cardstack/packages/cardpay-sdk/README.md

 );
 ```
 ### `TokenBridgeForeignSide.relayTokens`
-This call will invoke the token bridge contract to relay tokens that have been unlocked.
+This call will invoke the token bridge contract to relay tokens that have been unlocked in layer 1 and relay them to layer 2.
 It is always a good idea to relay the same number of tokens that were just unlocked.
 So if you unlocked 10 tokens, then you should subsequently relay 10 tokens.
 Once the tokens have been relayed to the layer 2 network they will be deposited in a Gnosis safe that you control in layer 2.
 You can use the `Safes.view` to obtain the address of the safe that you control in layer 2.
 Your safe will be reused for any subsequent tokens that you bridge into layer 2.

 This method is invoked with the following parameters:
-- The contract address of the token that you are unlocking.
+- The layer 1 contract address of the token that you are unlocking.
 Note that the token address must be a supported stable coin token.
 Use the `TokenBridgeForeignSide.getSupportedTokens` method to get a list of supported tokens.
 - The address of the layer 2 account that should own the resulting safe
 - The amount of tokens to unlock.
 This amount should be in units of `wei` and as a string.
 - You can optionally provide an object that specifies the from address, gas limit, and/or gas price as a fourth argument.